pyroll-project/.github/profile/CONTRIBUTING.md

 ## What should I know before I get started?

+PyRolL is a modulare framework for rolling processes.
+Before you get started, please get familiar with the underlying concept of the framework.
+Check out our tests and if you have questions, feel free to reach out to us.

 ### The structure of PyRolL

-> [!NOTE]
-> Work in progress...
+PyRolL is structured in several repositories.

-### The principles of PyRolL
+The center part of PyRolL is the `pyroll-core` repository.

-> [!NOTE]
-> Work in progress...
+It contains the calculation core and also defines several hooks.
+If you want to know more about hooks, the concepts of PyRolL, check out our [documentation](https://pyroll.readthedocs.io/en/latest/).

 ### PyRolL developer meetings

-If you are interested in discussing PyRolL's development, we encourage you to virtually participate in the PyRolL developer meeting Mondays at 15:00 german time (GMT+2).
-Contact us if you want to participate in the weekly virtual PyRolL developer meeting, become part of the PyRolL organization, and check the discussion page for details.
+If you are interested in discussing PyRolL's development, we encourage you to participate, write us a mail and discuss your contribution to the project.

-## How can I contribute?
+Otherwise, you can always fork the project and present us your changes and how PyRolL would benefit from them.
+Also, there is a user meeting, which is held together with the "Freiberger Kalibreurstag" a second date is currently being explored.

 ### Reporting bugs